 - Geographical Coverage: Outside sales limit the geographical coverage since the representatives need to visit the customers.
 However, there are no geographical barriers in case of inside sales as clients can be reached out in any part of the globe that too easily.

 - Sales Cycle: The sales cycle is shorter in case of inside sales due to the fact that lesser communication is involved.
-While the sales cycle tends to be longer in case of outside sales since a lot of communication and other ancillary work is involved.
+At the same time, the sales cycle tends to be longer in the case of outside sales since a lot of communication and other ancillary work is involved.

 - Skills Required: In outside sales, the representatives are required to possess good people skills.
 They should be able to deal with different kinds of people and be able to present the company in a good manner.
 In the case of inside sales, the representatives need to have good communication skills and prompt replies.

 - In this, the representatives are in a better position to explain the goods and services and can also provide a demo.